Ex-Machin/Labs/README.md

 opens fourth task from first lab

-Task 3 from fourth lab is not ready yet.
+Task 3 from fourth lab is not working and I don't know why (hours've been spent - 7);

+Mayby you will need to install also node js - https://nodejs.org/en/download/